 “Agents can also help those with a fragmented customer base.
 Many small firms use them to access domestic markets, but they can be particularly useful in selling abroad where different languages and customs can be an issue.”

 Sales agents can be a cost-effective means of reaching a wide variety of markets.

-An agent’s main asset is the customers that they have relationships with.
+An sales rep’s main asset is the customers that they have relationships with.
 “Most agents have several hundred customers that they have been dealing with for years and they can put your product directly in front of them,” explains Brown.

 However, Brown warns that businesses who find it hard to relinquish control may find the relationship difficult.
 “Agents will not deliver a company script wearing the company shirt,” he says.
 “They do not want to field constant calls from owner-managers.
 Most agents are running their own business and don’t want to be micro-managed.”

 Read our article on the difference between an agent and a distributor for more on the pros and cons of agents.

 Your local chambers of commerce or trade body may hold lists of sales agents, but more commonly businesses source agents from a sales agent register.

 It is essential to interview shortlisted candidates.
 Find out whether your potential recruit has a good reputation in your market place, knowledge of your sector and a portfolio of existing clients.
 This will help you to find a sales rep who can genuinely boost your international sales.

 “You need to be sure the agent’s customer base is congruent with your target market and they have a portfolio of complementary, non-competing products,” advises Brown.

 You can listen to our Agents and Distributors webinar for more discussion on the best ways of selecting an agent.